André Marini is a senior associate in the International Arbitration practice.

 Recent or pending arbitrations and litigations on which André Marini has worked include the representation of:

-- A West African State-owned energy company as Respondent in an ICC arbitration in London initiated by a local subsidiary of a North American oil company.
-The dispute arises from a purchase and sale agreement related to concession rights in two deepwater oil blocks off the coast of the Respondent’s State.
-Over $2 billion is at stake.
+- Sonangol E.P, Respondent in an ICC arbitration in London initiated by U.S. oil company Cobalt International Energy.
+The dispute arose from a purchase and sale agreement related to concession rights in two deepwater oil blocks off the coast of Angola.
+The law of Angola applied and over $2.2 billion was at stake.

 - A consortium of European and North American companies in an ICC arbitration in London against a European renewable energy company.
 The post-acquisition dispute arose from representations & warranties in relation to compliance with wind farm regulations contained in a Share Purchase Agreement.
 French law applied.

-- A West African State-owned company as Respondent in an ICC arbitration in Geneva initiated by a local subsidiary of a North American oil company.
-The dispute arises from a joint operating agreement concerning petroleum exploration and production operations in a deepwater oil block off the coast of the Respondent's State.
-English law applies.
+- Sonangol Pesquisa e Produção, Respondent in an ICC arbitration in Geneva initiated by a local subsidiary of U.S. oil company Cobalt International Energy.
+The dispute arose from a joint operating agreement concerning petroleum exploration and production operations in a deepwater oil block off the coast of Angola.
+English law applied.

-- Sonatrach as Respondent in an ICC arbitration in Paris initiated by Saipem SpA (Italie) and Saipem Contracting Algérie SpA.
+- Sonatrach, Respondent in an ICC arbitration in Paris initiated by Saipem SpA (Italie) and Saipem Contracting Algérie SpA.
 The dispute arose from an agreement for the construction of an oil & gas production facility in North Africa.
 Algerian law applied.
 Over $1 billion was at stake.

-- A major European retail group as Claimant in an ICC arbitration in São Paulo against its Brazilian joint venture partner.
+- A major European retail group, Claimant in an ICC arbitration in São Paulo against its Brazilian joint venture partner.
 The dispute concerned breaches of a shareholders’ agreement concluded between the parties relating to the control of Brazil’s largest retailer.
 Brazilian law applied.

-- Thirteen financial investment companies and two individuals as Claimants in an ICC arbitration in Paris against a major European telecommunications company.
-The dispute related to the revision and breach of a settlement agreement that was previously entered into by the parties in relation to multiple claims brought in several litigation proceedings.
+- Latin American investment companies and two individuals, Claimants in an ICC arbitration in Paris against a major European telecommunications company.
+The dispute related to the breach of a settlement agreement that was previously entered into by the parties in relation to multiple claims brought in several litigation proceedings.
 Brazilian law applied.
 Over $15 billion was at stake.
+We also represented the Claimants in proceedings to revise the award rendered in the ICC arbitration before an arbitral tribunal, based on the Claimants’ allegations that the Respondents committed procedural fraud in the course of the arbitration, and we represent the Claimants in annulment proceedings before the Paris Court of Appeal.

 - A European subsidiary of a North American company in the defense industry in an arbitration under the aegis of the Arbitration Centre of the Portuguese Chamber of Commerce and Industry against the Republic of Portugal.
 The dispute concerned the termination of a series of contracts related to the supply of armored wheeled vehicles.
 Portuguese law applied.

-- Investment companies as Claimants in an ICC arbitration in London against a Latin American pension fund.
+- Investment companies, Claimants in an ICC arbitration in London against a Latin American pension fund.
 The dispute relates to the revision and breach of a settlement agreement that was previously entered into by the parties in relation to multiple claims brought in several litigation proceedings.
 Brazilian law applies.

 Pontifícia Universidade Católica de Minas Gerais